jaysonamati/jaysonamati.github.io/_posts/2024-06-02-my-nth-post.markdown

 ## Sequential Decision Problems

 To begin with we'll first give a primer to Sequential Decision Problems (SDPs) as formalized using dependent types.
-If you are not familiar with dependent types a good introduction is provided [here](https://golem.ph.utexas.edu/category/2010/03/in_praise_of_dependent_types.html).We wont go into any details pertaining the type theory for dependent types here.
+If you are not familiar with dependent types a good introduction is provided [here](https://golem.ph.utexas.edu/category/2010/03/in_praise_of_dependent_types.html).We won't go into any details pertaining the type theory for dependent types here.
 A good one liner description of dependent types is
 "A dependent type system is a type system that increases the expressiveness of a programming language".
 Programming languages that make use of dependent types are much more expressive than ones that use simple type systems, so much so that one can use them to write mathematical proofs.
 Some well know examples of dependently typed languages include [Agda](https://agda.readthedocs.io/en/v2.6.4.3-r1/getting-started/what-is-agda.html), [Lean](https://lean-lang.org/) and [Idris](https://www.idris-lang.org/).
 We'll use Agda in this post to give a formal description of Sequential Decision Problems.